bb4/bb4-website/README.md

 ## Steps to build applet projects:

 1. Building requires java, git, and (optionally) intellij or eclipse.
-  - Install java JDK 1.8 (but no higher) from http://www.oracle.com/technetwork/java/javase/downloads.
+  - Install java JDK 1.8 (but no higher, because applets not supported in more recent versions) from http://www.oracle.com/technetwork/java/javase/downloads.
   - Install the latest Intellij (free community edition version) from http://www.jetbrains.com/idea/
   - Gradle wrapper is used now, so it is not necessary to install gradle.
 2. Get the source